Financial Resources for Students

 Due to the low cost of the program and the opportunity for shared living expenses, some students will be able to pay for 100% of their costs with part-time work.

 Community-based funding resources.

 We believe that the people of God pay for things differently.
 As Christians, we work together to invest in each other and advance the Kingdom of God.

 If you would like additional help paying for tuition, we will provide fundraising resources so that you can rally a community of believers around yourself who will financially support you.
-Are there ten people in your community who believe in your calling, and might be willing to make a small investment of $50 per month to help you advance the Kingdom?
+Are there ten people in your community who believe in your calling and might be willing to make a small investment of $50 per month to help you advance the Kingdom?
 Don’t answer too fast!
 Believe it or not, the answer is yes, and many of them will be excited and grateful to support you.